 PURCHASE & SALES AGREEMENTS

-Before you sign a contract to purchase real estate, consider receiving the advice of Legal Counsel, PA, a purchase and sales agreement law firm in Orlando, Florida.
+Before you sign a contract to purchase real estate, consider receiving the advice of Legal Counsel, P.A., a purchase and sales agreement law firm in Orlando, Florida.
 Even when signing a standard real estate contract, the details matter.
 For most Americans, a home purchase or real estate purchase is the biggest financial decision and investment they will make in their lives.
 Failing to understand the terms of the contract could result in the loss of your earnest money deposit or other losses.
-Legal Counsel, PA employs a purchase and sales agreement lawyer in Orlando, Florida who can review your residential real estate contract, help you understand your rights and obligations, and answer any questions you might have.
+Legal Counsel, P.A. employs purchase and sales agreement lawyers in Orlando, Florida who can review your residential real estate contract, help you understand your rights and obligations, and answer any questions you might have.
 Have questions?
 We have answers.
 Contact Legal Counsel, P.A. at 407.982.4321.

 What Should be Included in Your Purchase and Sales Agreement for Real Estate in Orlando, Florida?

 Your real estate purchase and sales agreement should include several details.
-Legal Counsel, PA is a purchase and sales agreement law firm in Orlando, Florida who can review your contract and check that important information is included and identify any red flags.
+Legal Counsel, P.A. is a purchase and sales agreement law firm in Orlando, Florida that can review your contract and check that important information is included and identify any red flags.
 Even standard contracts can raise issues, so having a purchase and sales agreement lawyer on your side can make a difference.
 Many blank sections of even a standard contract needs to be filled in and how the language is worded can impact your rights.
 Here are some things to look for before signing a purchase and sales agreement:

 • The contract should identify all parties involved.
 This includes you, the buyer, as well as the seller.